MatrixManAtYrService/Righting/sandbox/ProofOfForum.md

 >  Ultimately the people who own all the capital won’t need anyone else to survive.
 They’ll build walls and robot guards and live in their utopias of plenty while everyone else starves.

 I'm not interested in making predictions, so I won't dwell on the likelihood of this.
-I'm interested in solving problems--so instead I'll assume that something like this is possible, and I'll just focus on proposing a solution.
+I'm interested in solving problems--so instead I'll assume that something like this is possible, and I'll just focus on addressing it (prevention if possible, cure if necessary).

 ## Old Money, New Money